Human-Hummus/humanhummusdotcom/README.md

 -   copy etc.nginx to /etc/nginx on the host server
 -   add autoupdate.sh to run on boot, to keep the server up to date.
-    -   `chrontab -e` to get to the config file
+    -   `crontab -e` to get to the config file
         -   add `@reboot python3 /humanhummusdotcom/autoupdate.py`
 -   **if building the server from scratch, the /etc/nginx files _will_ be invalid; be sure to update them**
 -   this folder should be at /humanhummusdotcom